SectorLabs/django-postgres-extra/docs/source/table_partitioning.rst

 Adding a range partition
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Use the :class:`~psqlextra.migrations.operations.PostgresAddRangePartition` operation to add a new range partition.
+Use the :class:`~psqlextra.backend.migrations.operations.PostgresAddRangePartition` operation to add a new range partition.
 Only use this operation when your partitioned model uses the :attr:`psqlextra.types.PostgresPartitioningMethod.RANGE`.

 .. code-block:: python

    from django.db import migrations, models

-   from psqlextra.migrations.operations import PostgresAddRangePartition
+   from psqlextra.backend.migrations.operations import PostgresAddRangePartition

    class Migration(migrations.Migration):
        operations = [